sodabubblewine/sodabubblewine.github.io/README.md

 Though I read some of it back then, I do not recall any of it now.
 One of the joys of reading SO MANY *fundamentally interesting* things (sometimes over and over again) is that you can actually forget some of them!

-Most of what I read is nonfiction, but I've started reading fiction recently e.g. Agatha Christe, Chaucer, and Dante.
+Most of what I read is nonfiction, but I've started reading fiction recently e.g. Agatha Christe, le Carre, Chaucer, and Dante.
 Most of the fiction I've read in my life is from when I was less than fifteen years old e.g. Asimov, Pullman, Tolkein, Salinger, Wells, Orwell, and Shelly.
 Since I haven't reread those books I'm uncertain whether I have forgotten them or not.